 - A Heritage Built with Collective Craftsmanship

-- Laborers were called up from Joseon to build Hanyangdoseong, and people from the same counties and prefectures were assigned specific wall sections.
+- Laborers were called up from Joseon to build Hanyangdoseong, and people from the same province were assigned specific wall sections.
 The names of the stonemasons and work bosses were inscribed in the stone blocks of these different sections to make them accountable for the quality of their work.
 The topography of the four inner mountains was carefully preserved to maintain the integrity of the walls remained, and the trees on the four mountains were cared for to control the amount of water runoff feeding the streams inside the city walls.
-During 500-year Joseon dynasty, countless poems and paintings were produced on the city walls and the gates, and many survive today.
-Hanyangdoseongs were closely connected to the lives the people who lived in the capital and stood in their midst, providing a place to express religious beliefs, conduct rituals, write, paint and enjoy leisure time.
+Throughout the Joseon Dynasty for over 500 years, countless poems and paintings were produced on the city walls and the gates, and many survive today.
+Hanyangdoseong was closely connected to the lives the people who lived in the capital and stood in their midst, providing a place to express religious beliefs, conduct rituals, write, paint and enjoy leisure time.

 - 2) Authenticity

 - Hanyangdoseong was built, rebuilt, repaired and maintained continuously for more than half a millennium.
-The differing wall materials, construction techniques, shape and design from each period appear like historical layers.
-At the same time, this structure has been preserved to blend harmoniously with the terrain, making the wall an integral part of the four inner mountains that surround the old capital and verifying its authenticity.
+The differing wall materials, construction techniques, shape and design from each period are evident on the walls showing historical layers.
+At the same time, this edifice has been preserved to blend harmoniously with the terrain, making the wall an integral part of the four inner mountains that surround the old capital and verifying its authenticity.

 - 3) Integrity